 - Users could draw on the board with chalk.

-- When all the users left the room – the room state was persisted so that no information on the board or anywhere else could be lost.
+- When all the users left the room – the room state persisted so that no information on the board or anywhere else could be lost.

 - Users could collaborate on creating diagrams by taking 3D objects, placing them on the table, and connecting them with lines, arrows, etc.

-- Users could see their PC screens in VR and interact with their own computer without taking off their headset.
+- Users could see their PC screens in VR and interact with their own computers without taking off their headsets.

 - Users could share their PC screen to others in the chat room.
 This way they could show others presentations in PowerPoint, or work with documents together, etc.